 Entrance fees to attractions, museums and historical sites;

-All items marked with an asterisk on the individual detailed tour itinerary;
+All items marked with an asterisk above and on the individual detailed tour itinerary when issued;

 Copies of Podge’s City Bar Guides and Maps for the town where we stay or spend some time;